TNTurnerLab/Hare/README.md

   * This file holds the *de novo* variants specifically within CpG regions.

 This current version has able to find almost all of the same de novo variants found from the original pipeline.
-The NA12878 trio from the 1000 Genomes Collection 30x WGS data is used as an example:
+The NA12878 trio from the 1000 Genomes Project 30x WGS data is used as an example:

 ![NA12878](https://github.com/TNTurnerLab/Hare/blob/main/docs/compare_old_pipeline_to_1.1.png)